CNM-Ingenuity/codeathon2019/FAQ.md

 Out of consideration for our judges' time, our limited space, and general logistics, we can't accept sign-ups for developer participants after 5:00 pm on Friday October 4th, and there are a limited number of tickets.
 If you're thinking about participating, buy your ticket before it's too late!
 [Register Now](https://www.eventbrite.com/e/deep-dive-code-a-thon-2019-tickets-63821497818)

 ### Does The app have to be decentralized or use blockchain?
 No. You can create any type of app you want.
-We will be hosting a workshop on how work with Ethereum and Solidity.
+We will, however, be hosting a workshop on how work with Ethereum and Solidity for interested participants.
 Date and time TBA.

 ### Can I code in any language?
-You may write in any language you want, but come prepared to explain your decisions to the judges. (see [Rules and Guidelines](rules-guidelines.md) for more information)
+You may write in any language you want, but come prepared to explain your decisions to the judges.
+(See [Rules and Guidelines](rules-guidelines.md) for more information)

 ### What can I win?
 All prizes will be donated by Deep Dive Coding.
 Cash prizes for the 1st, 2nd, and 3rd place winners include: